Romulo-Moraes/Assembly-Toolkit/7. Stack/README.md

 ; now the register al contains the binary 00000010.
 ; even if the old value of the al register had 1 in the most significant bit, ; it is reseted to 0.
-; thinking about bigger registers, if we set a number for the al version of rax, ; then the entire rax register will be reseted to zero, except the used bits.
+; thinking about bigger
+, if we set a number for the al version of rax,
+; then the entire rax register will be reseted to zero, except the used bits.
 ```